 The purpose of this course is for the student to know the equipment of the cardiovascular laboratory and biomedical equipment for carrying out cardiovascular tests.
 This is critical to the performance of your role.
-In this way, you will be able to obtain useful information for the diagnostic conclusion after each study carried out.
+In this way, you will be able to obtain useful information for the diagnostic conclusion after each study is carried out.
 In addition, it provides guidance on the equipment available in the different work areas.
 This course has an additional 90 hours of outside work.
 The student will carry out the activities assigned in the External Work Component.

-CARD 2150 INTRODUCTION TO CARDIAC 3 CREDITS 45 HOURS AND VASCULAR SONOGRAPHY 3 CREDITS 45 HOURS
+CARD 2150 INTRODUCTION TO CARDIAC AND VASCULAR SONOGRAPHY